Salient (magazine): Comics

 Salient has been a home to a number of comics and cartoons, and they traditionally have their place on the last page of the magazine.

 Past comics such as ASCII and Grant Buist's Brunswick have won critical awards, with ASCII winning an Aotearoa Student Press Association (ASPA) award in 2005.
-Previous comics have included Being Blind, Man, ASCII (originally published in Waikato University's Nexus magazine), Newtown Ghetto Anger, The Chronicle, Drunk Duck, Uni Life, Super Academic Friends, The Academic Idol Comic, and G33K by Sparx.
+Previous comics have included Being Blind, Man, ASCII (originally published in University of Waikato's Nexus magazine), Newtown Ghetto Anger, The Chronicle, The Sando, Uni Life, Super Academic Friends, The Academic Idol Comic, and G33K by Sparx.
+Walter Hamer Zamalis served as political cartoonist from 2024 until 2025.

 Website

 As well as publishing in print, Salient operates a frequently updated website.
 In 2013, the Salient website was redeveloped, and won the award for best website at the ASPAs.
 Salient publishes an email newsletter called 'Sincerely Salient', including news round-ups, local events, and feature highlights.

 In late 2019, Salient's archives were controversially removed from public view after a website upgrade, resulting in the creation of an independent Salient Archive' website, which restored public access to 9,879 of the hidden articles.